subshell/helm-charts/charts/sophora-server/README.md

 ### 3.3.0

-Added `sophora.server.storage.useSharedVolume` (default: `false`) to reduce the number of volumes.
-When enabled, `/sophora/data` is stored on the same persistent volume as the repository content.
-When disabled, `/sophora/data` uses a separate PVC.
+Added `sophora.server.storage.useSeparateVolumes` (default: `true`) to control the number of volumes.
+When enabled, `/sophora/data` uses a separate PVC.
+When disabled, `/sophora/data` is stored on the same persistent volume as the repository content.
 To transition to a single volume you have to copy the data over before removing the data PVC.

 ### 3.2.0